-There is a plenty of places to see in Tokyo.
+There is plenty of places to see in Tokyo.
 Some of them are very popular and hence quite crowded all around the year.
-Therefore if you are looking for some less touristy place, in this post we will introduce you to more hidden neighborhoods, that still have a lot to offer.
+Therefore if you are looking for some less touristy place, Off the beaten path – Hidden Neighbourhoods in Tokyo is a post for you.

 Gotokuji Temble, Setagaya

 Goutoku-ji is a Buddhist temple from Edo period.
 It belonged to f the Ii family, the lord of the Hikone clan.
 At the temple, you will find the Gotokuji Ii family graveyard, which is a nationally designated historic site.
 In addition, there are many other cultural heritage sites related to the Ii family, including the Buddhist temple and the Bell.
 There is also a theory this is the birthplace of the maneki neko.
 Therefore you will find a very photogenic area with many statues of this cat (as in the cover photo).

 After visiting the temple, you can do a little cafe-hopping tour as well.
 There are many cute coffee shops and small restaurants in the area.
 Such as Chouette torréfacteur laboratoire, Cloud tapioca, City Coffee Setagaya, etc.